kubeedge/ianvs/docs/guides/how-to-contribute-test-environments.md

 # How to contribute test environments

 ## Overall contribution workflow

 1. Apply for a topic.
-   Once you have new idea about test environment, you can apply for a topic to discuss it on [SIG AI weekly meeting](http://github.com/kubeedge/ianvs.git).
+   Once you have a new idea about the test environment, you can apply for a topic to discuss it on [SIG AI weekly meeting](http://github.com/kubeedge/ianvs.git).
 2. Submit proposal.
-   After the idea is fully discussed, the former proposal PR is needed to submit to [Ianvs repository](http://github.com/kubeedge/ianvs.git).
+   After the idea is fully discussed, the former proposal PR is needed to submit to the [Ianvs repository](http://github.com/kubeedge/ianvs.git).
 3. Fix proposal review comments.
-   If other Ianvs maintainer leave review comments to the PR, you need fix them and get at least 2 reviewers' `/lgtm`, and 1 approver's `/approve`.
+   If other Ianvs maintainers leave review comments to the PR, you need to fix them and get at least 2 reviewers' `/lgtm`, and 1 approver's `/approve`.
 4. Submit code.
-   Then you can implement your code, and good code style is encouraged.
+   Then you can implement your code, and a good code style is encouraged.
 5. Fix code review comments.
-   Besides the merge requirements of proposal,  CI passing is needed before review in this step.
+   Besides the merge requirements of the proposal, CI passing is needed before reviewing this step.

 The following is a typical testenv:

 ```yaml
 testenv:
   # dataset configuration